clientIO/joint/docs/src/joint/api/layout/Port.md

 #### left | right | top | bottom

-Simple layout suitable for rectangular shapes.
+A simple layout suitable for rectangular shapes.
 It evenly spreads ports along a single side.

 ```javascript
 {